nightmode/feri/docs/advanced/api/functions.md

 Functions is the module that many other modules depend on.
 A treasure trove of helpers.

-The functions module lives in the file [code/4 - functions.js](../../code/4%20-%20functions.js)
+The functions module can be found inside the file [code/4 - functions.js](../../../code/4%20-%20functions.js)

 ## Functions Object